aio-libs/yarl/docs/api.rst

    Sometimes encoding performed by *yarl* is not acceptable for certain WEB server.

-   Passing ``encoded=True`` parameter prevents URL autoencoding, user is responsible about URL correctness.
+   Passing ``encoded=True`` parameter prevents URL auto-encoding, user is responsible about URL correctness.

    Don't use this option unless there is no other way for keeping URL attributes not touched.

-   Any URL manipulations don't guarantee correct encoding, URL parts could be requoted even if *encoded* parameter was explicitly set.
+   Any URL manipulations don't guarantee correct encoding, URL parts could be re-quoted even if *encoded* parameter was explicitly set.

 URL properties
 --------------